lgauthie/mar-fmnet/README.md

 Synthesizing trumpet tones with FM synthesis
 =============================================
-We are going to emulate a trumpet tone according to the two operator method described by Steve Saunders in the first edition of the computer music journal.
+We are going to emulate a trumpet tone according to the two operator method described by Dexter Morrill in the first edition of the computer music journal.

 Prerequisites